LarryMad/recipes/README.md

 # Recipes

-Exercise repository of Udacity Git course.
+Exercise repository of Udacity Git and github course.
 This repository contains recipes for some foods I like.